 Cabinet Scraper Sharpening – Hook, Burnish, and Perfect E…

-Card scrapers cut with a tiny hook of steel rolled over the edge.
+Probably should have led with this section, honestly.
+Card scrapers do not work like sandpaper.
+They cut with a tiny hook of steel that is rolled over the edge of the scraper.
 No hook, no cutting.
-The whole sharpening process is about creating that hook.
+Just a piece of flat steel sliding across your workpiece doing nothing.
+The entire sharpening process is about creating that hook, and every step feeds into the next.

-Here’s where the magic happens.
-A burnisher is just a hard smooth rod – you can use the back of a chisel or a proper burnishing tool.
+Here is where the magic happens.
+A burnisher is just a hard, smooth rod of steel.
+You can use a proper burnishing tool, or in a pinch, the back of a chisel or the shaft of a screwdriver works.
+Anything harder than the scraper steel that has a smooth, polished surface.

-First pass: run the burnisher flat along the edge a few times.
-This draws the steel out.
+First pass: run the burnisher flat along the edge a few times with firm pressure.
+This draws the steel out sideways, creating a tiny wire edge.
+Keep the burnisher perfectly flat against the edge for this step.

 David Chen